-Some people think marijuana is an easy-to-grow weed so all we do is plant the seed, add water and light, and then in a few weeks we harvest and toke the weed we need.
+Some people think all you do is plant cannabis seeds or buy clones, add water and light, and then in a few weeks you harvest.

-It’s like playing a guitar or learning to write computer code- when you first start out, you make mistakes and have to gain knowledge.
-You’re going to stumble.
+But growing marijuana is like any other skill, like playing a guitar or learning to write computer code.
+When you first start out, you make mistakes and have to gain knowledge.

-With a marijuana grow op, the stakes are higher and different, because you’re dealing with a living thing that is either going to get what it needs, or it’s going to get sick and not give you the large harvest you want.
+With a marijuana grow op, you’re dealing with a living organism that’s either going to get what it needs, or it’s going to get sick and not give you the large harvest you want.

 My first plant was a Hawaiian Snow x Chocolope plant that grew strong and fast during veg phase and for the first couple of weeks of bloom phase.

-I was growing in Fox Farm soil that had been slightly amended with an organic 2-2-2 supplement, providing only water and light.
-I was not adding nutrients to my water.
+I was growing in Fox Farm soil that I slightly amended with an organic 2-2-2 supplement.

 I was operating with a mindset that said don’t spend any money or much time on this, let’s see how cheap you can grow and still get good bud.